 - Volcano Union Pub in Volcano (8 miles).
-The shaded dog-friendly outdoor patio is quite popular so reservations recommended Thurs - Mon.
+The shaded dog-friendly outdoor patio is quite popular so reservations recommended.

 - Mel & Faye’s Diner in Jackson (9 miles).
 Classic burgers & fries diner food and covered patio dining where dogs are allowed.

 - Amador Brewing Company in Pine Grove (5 miles) and Plymouth (20 miles).
-Dogs welcomed on outdoor front patio AND in a warehouse-like sheltered area where people with dogs can enjoy Amador's craft beer and various food trucks (listed on their website).
+Dogs welcomed on outdoor patios where people can enjoy Amador's craft beer and various food trucks (listed on their website).

 - See more on Dining & Entertainment

 Local Favorite Activities

 Our favorite activities are at the Ranch.
 Many of our guests never leave the Ranch once they arrive, with so many things to do here: hiking, swimming, relaxing, games, feeding the animals, and enjoying animal extras like horseback riding and llama walks.